-In application of the amendment to IAS39 published in October 2008, Societe Generale Group proceeded to the following transfers during 4th quarter 2008 value in transf olio of destinat Net book value of provisions at Dec.
+In application of the amendment to IAS39 published in October 2008, Societe Generale Group proceeded to the following transfers during 4th quarter 2008

+Net book value in transfer date Portfolio of destination Net book value of provisions at Dec.
 31, 2007 Financial assets available for sale Loans and accounts receivables Total Net book value at Dec.
 31, 2010 Fair value at Dec.
 31, 2010 Portfolio origin Transaction portfolio Debts securities and other debts instruments 24,078 28 21,066 21,094 397 395 The amount of the profit and loss without the transfer would be EUR 20 million.